 (If you had made any changes to the configuration that you have not yet "applied", when you try to turn on the Wi-Fi interface, the Mac may alert you that Switching Wi-Fi power will cause any unsaved changes to be lost.
 Would you like to apply your changes before switching Wi-Fi's power?.
 If this alert is displayed, do respond by clicking Apply.
 That will saves your outstanding changes before turning on the Wi-Fi interface.)

 Network names that begin with puwireless are those that are part of OIT Wireless Service.
-(In some areas of campus, the correct name to use is puwireless2.)

 If you turned on the Wi-Fi interface only a few moments ago, it may take a few more seconds before any network names appear in this pop-up menu.
 Sometimes clicking the popup-menu a few times will cause more names to appear in the menu.

 If the network name does not appear in the pop-up menu, you will not be able to complete this configuration step.
 This may be because you are not currently within range of OIT Wireless Service.